mgracer7795/dsc-capstone-project-v2-3/README.md

     * Links to the final notebook and presentation
        * As a reminder, the Markdown notation for a link is `[link text](/path/to/file)`
     * Reproduction instructions (or a link to them)

+Of the items listed above, items 2 and 7 are particularly relevant for grading, as described below.

 ## Grading